project-sunbird/open-saber-docs/README.md

-# open-saber
+# OpenSaber
-Documentation for the Open SABER (Software Archetype for Building Electronic Registries) project.
+Documentation for the OpenSaber project (Open Software Archetype for Building Electronic Registries)